aqsaaQaazi/LinkZy/README.md

 ## 🌍 Why Choose LinkZy?

 - **Instant and Simple**: Shorten links in just a few clicks.
-- **Fast and Reliable**: Powered by the Bit.ly API for seamless performance.
+- **Fast and Reliable**: Powered by the TinyURL's API for seamless performance.
 - **No Signup**: Skip the sign-up process and start shortening right away.
 - **Sleek, Modern Design**: With a focus on simplicity and speed, LinkZy’s UI is designed to give you a smooth user experience.